 Students enrolled in credit courses are eligible to receive free tutoring on a limited basis.
-The student must complete a Tutor Request Form and submit it to the Student Success Center.
+Students may access drop-in math and English tutoring in the Writing/Math Center at Richland.
+Some drop-in tutoring may be available at the other Centers on a limited basis.
+Requests may be made for tutoring in other subjects by completing a Tutor Request Form and submitting it to the Student Success Center.
 Tutor Request Forms are available in the Student Success Center, at all Centers, and on the Student Support tab of myPEAK.
-Online students may have access to tutoring via Skype and online tutoring is available through the Smarthinking link on the Library's website under Student Resources.
+Online students may have access to tutoring via Skype and online tutoring is available through the Smarthinking Quick Link on myPEAK and in Schoology.
 Students are encouraged to apply for tutoring early in the semester in order to fully benefit from the resources offered through the tutoring program.